Implement the BSTIterator class that represents an iterator over the in-order traversal of a binary search tree (BST):

 Follow up:

-next() and hasNext() to run in average O(1) time and use O(h) memory, where h is the height of the tree?Problem Overview: Design an iterator for a Binary Search Tree that returns nodes in ascending order.
-The iterator exposes two operations: next() which returns the next smallest value and hasNext() which tells you if more nodes exist.
+next() and hasNext() to run in average O(1) time and use O(h) memory, where h is the height of the tree?Problem Overview: Design an iterator over a Binary Search Tree (BST) that returns nodes in ascending order.
+The iterator must support next() and hasNext() while maintaining the BST’s in-order traversal sequence.

-Approach 1: Using Stack for Controlled In-order Traversal (Time: O(1) average per operation, Space: O(h))
+Approach 1: Using Stack for Controlled In-order Traversal (Time: O(n) total, O(1) amortized per operation, Space: O(h))

-Morris traversal removes the need for an explicit stack by temporarily modifying the binary tree.
-The idea is to create a temporary "thread" from each node's in-order predecessor back to the current node.
-This allows the algorithm to return to a parent node after finishing its left subtree without recursion or a stack.
+Morris traversal removes the need for an auxiliary stack by temporarily modifying the tree structure.
+For each node, you locate its inorder predecessor and create a temporary threaded link back to the current node.
+This allows traversal to return after finishing the left subtree without recursion or a stack.
+When the traversal revisits the predecessor, the temporary link is removed and the algorithm proceeds to the right subtree.

-Recommended for interviews: The stack-based controlled in-order traversal is what interviewers typically expect.
-It clearly demonstrates understanding of BST ordering and iterative traversal using a stack.
-Mentioning Morris traversal shows deeper knowledge of tree traversal optimizations, but the stack approach is easier to reason about and aligns better with real iterator design.
+Recommended for interviews: The stack-based controlled in-order traversal is the expected solution.
+It demonstrates understanding of BST ordering and how to convert recursive traversal into an iterative design using a stack.
+Morris traversal is a strong follow-up discussion when the interviewer asks how to reduce space from O(h) to O(1), but the stack approach is cleaner and easier to implement correctly under interview constraints.

 This approach involves using a stack to simulate the in-order traversal of a binary search tree (BST).
 The stack is used to keep track of nodes to visit next, starting from the leftmost node (the smallest element).
 Each time next() is called, the stack pops one node, processes it, and then adds right child nodes to the stack to maintain the in-order sequence.
 This approach takes advantage of the tree's properties to efficiently traverse it.